google/mundane/README.md

 In order to avoid errors at link time due to conflicting symbols, we build BoringSSL with a custom prefix for all of its symbols which is based on the name and version of this crate.
-That way, even if multiple different versions of `mundane` are present in the same dependency graph, none of the symbols from one version's BoringSSL will conflict with the symbols from another version's BoringSSL.
+That way, even if multiple different versions of Mundane are present in the same dependency graph, none of the symbols from one version's BoringSSL will conflict with the symbols from another version's BoringSSL.

 ## Supported platforms

-`mundane` supports being built on and for Linux and Mac.
+Mundane supports being built on and for Linux and Mac.
 Windows support is under development.
 Cross-compilation is not supported.

 ## License